-Eager to act, Biden and Democrats leave Republicans behind
+Eager to Act, Biden and Democrats Leave Republicans Behind

 Republicans are protesting the partisan start, even though they relied on a similar budget mechanism to try to pass Trump-era priorities.
 They set out to repeal “Obamacare,” an effort that shockingly failed when Sen. John McCain gave it a thumbs-down vote.
 Later they passed $2 trillion in tax cuts on a party-line vote.

-The third-ranking Republican, Sen. John Barrasso of Wyoming, said Biden should go back to his campaign and inauguration themes of bipartisanship “and try to live up to it.”
+The third-ranking Republican, Sen. John Barrasso (R-WY) said Biden should go back to his campaign and inauguration themes of bipartisanship “and try to live up to it.”

 But a generation of House leaders who have served decades with Biden and are nearing retirement are increasingly pushing for Senate filibuster rules changes to counter Republican opposition.